infamedavid/infamous_vult_skins/README.md

 To install these skins Download the and  unpack the zip  chose the skins that you want use and change the skin name to the name of the vult module e.g. "Flanme_vintage.svg" to "Flame.svg" go to your vcv rack pluging folder (MacOS: Documents/Rack/ , Windows: My Documents/Rack/, Linux: ~/.Rack/ >> plugins/VultModules ) and remplace the file.

 although I have the approval of Vult to distribute these skins, these are not part of the Vult software and are not maintained by Vult, .
-You will have to restore them after every update. the Vult logo is property of Vult. please read the file "ARTWORK-LICENSE.txt" for more information.
+You will have to restore them after every update.
+Vult artwork (Logo and Graphic files) are property of Leonardo Laguna Ruiz. please read the file "ARTWORK-LICENSE.txt" for more information.

 More skins are baking.